PriyanshuGarg15/ecom-product/README.md

 ## Access

-The microservice is hosted on AWS at the following URL:
+The microservice is hosted on AWS ECS Docker at the following URL:

 http://ecom-user-lb-321143357.ap-south-1.elb.amazonaws.com:4041